MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v2.1.0/Remove-AzureMediaServicesAccount.md

 ```

 ### -Force
-If the ` ¢â‚¬"Force` switch is specified, the deletion is not confirmed.
+If the `-Force` switch is specified, the deletion is not confirmed.

 ```yaml
 Type: SwitchParameter